Stateful Behaviour

 The condition can inherit from MonoBehaviour

-Since we know how to create states and conditions, it's time to create the state machine itself.
-The framework provides an implementation of a predefined hierarchical finite state machine.
-Before we continue, let's make the name less scary and learn about its components:
+Now that we know how to create states and conditions, it's time to build the state machine itself.
+The framework provides a predefined hierarchical finite state machine implementation.
+Let's break down these terms:

-- Predefined - means that all states, transitions and conditions are created during initialization, which is great because we can clearly plan and see the entire structure in one place.
+- Predefined means that all states, transitions, and conditions are created during initialization, allowing us to clearly plan and view the entire structure in one place.

-- Hierarchical - means that we can nest states.
+- Hierarchical means that states can be nested.

-- Finite - means that there are a finite number of states.
+- Finite means that there is a finite number of states.

 private StateGraph CreateStateGraph()